uit-no/research-software.uit.no/content/blog/2023-help-with-automation-and-efficiency.md

 In this project we have worked on five issues which are very typical for many R and Python projects and which we consider "the bread and butter" of our research software engineering support work:
-- Too much manual work is needed to process each out of many analyses
+- Too much manual work is needed to process each of the many analyses
 - Code repetition
 - Memory bottleneck
 - Code takes too long to run